mikenakis/Bathyscaphe/README.md

 - #### Why are the tests in a separate module?
 	- Because I have the habit of always placing the tests in a separate module.
 That's what I do.
 It's my thing.
 One day I will write an article explaining why I do this.
 	- If you would like to work with Bathyscaphe, do not obtain the sources from maven, because this will give you the sources of each module separately; instead, clone the bathyscaphe repository from GitHub.
-This is a "monorepo" which contains all modules in one directory structure. with a parent pom.xml at the root.
+This is a "monorepo" which contains all modules in one directory structure, with a parent pom.xml at the root.
 All you need to do then is point your IDE to the parent pom, and you will have all modules in your IDE.

 - #### Why `assert objectMustBeImmutableAssertion( o )` instead of simply `assert !isMutable( o )`?
 	- Because `isMutable()` would imply that the method returns either `true` or `false`, while this method works very differently: it never returns `false`; it either returns `true`, or throws an exception.

 - #### Why does `objectMustBeImmutableAssertion()` throw an exception instead of returning `false` ?
 	- Because the method must produce something more substantial than a boolean, so that you can obtain diagnostics from it.
-An exception is something from which you can obtain diagnostics.
+An exception is something substantial, from which you can obtain diagnostics.
 	- The alternative would be to have the method somehow produce diagnostic text right before returning `false`, which would then raise other questions, like where to emit that text to.
 Needless to say, I would have found such behavior mighty annoying.

 - #### Why throw an exception containing an assessment instead of returning the assessment?
 	- Because if I was to return the assessment then I would have to make the entire assessment hierarchy public, (i.e. move it out of the "internal" package,) and that would severely impede the evolution of Bathyscaphe, since any change to the assessments would break code that makes use of Bathyscaphe.
-The assessment hierarchy might be moved out of the "internal" package a few years down the road, when Bathyscaphe becomes a very mature project.
+The assessment hierarchy might be moved out of the "internal" package a few years down the road, once Bathyscaphe becomes a very mature project.

 - #### Why is the method called `objectMustBeImmutableAssertion()` instead of simply `objectMustBeImmutable()`?
 	- The suffix `Assertion` indicates that this is an **_assertion method_**.
 (See glossary.)